 If we work like this both person will have a great experience and start getting trust in us because we understand them.
 To do so we have to bring as much data sources as possible together and have a very intelligent system in place.

 Some brands are still working in this direction.
 But they do not have an 100% view on everything everyone is doing.
-They may have a good more or less knowledge, but not an 100% knowledge and they are weak in predictive / BI and in delivering the right granular content at the right time and the right place (channel)
+They may have a good more or less knowledge, but not an 100% knowledge and they are weak in predictive / BI and in delivering the right granular content at the right time and the right place (channel).

 So this is just one side of the coin.

-Think there are many discussions about this and I have also written much about it.
+There are many discussions about this and I have also written much about it.
 There is a lot of work to do to this perfect.
 My take is, that there is nobody who is doing this really perfect and it will take some more years to reach this high level.

 This was the focus on what a person is interested, what is his pain and his need.
 Beside this we have the personality.
 People act because of their personality, their thinking and their attitude.
 Maybe you have heard about personas or buyer personas.
 This is going into the direction, but what I would like to talk is about the limbic ® types.
 Emotional we are driven by the following three directions: